Off-Network Communications For Future Railway Mobile Communication Systems: Challenges and Opportunities: Introduction

 The issue of dedicated railway frequencies for FRMCS was raised as early as 2017, which boosted the development of FRMCS.
 In 2020, the European Conference of Postal and Telecommunications Administrations - Electronic Communications Committee (CEPT-ECC) decided to use the paired frequency bands 874.4-880.0 MHz, 919.4-925.0 MHz, and the unpaired frequency band 1900-1910 MHz for Railway Mobile Radio.
 In 2021, China planned to use 2.1 GHz as the operating band for future 5G-railway communication.

 A core objective of FRMCS at the beginning was to standardize through the Third Generation Partnership Project (3GPP).
 Based on the FRMCS User Requirements Specification\cite{ref1} and Use Cases\cite{ref2}, the 3GPP studies and summarizes all the cases in FRMCS\cite{ref3}.
 In addition, the 3GPP further elaborates the off-network use case scenarios and refines their performance requirements in\cite{ref4}.
-Off-network communication refers to a direct communication mode between transmitter and receiver without passing the network, e.g., direct train-to-train communication, direct train-to-ground communication.
+Off-network communication refers to a direct communication mode between transmitter and receiver without passing the network, e.g., direct train-to-train (T2T) communication and direct train-to-ground (T2G) communication.

-The research in\cite{ref5} presents a new train-to-train (T2T) based architecture to replace Communication-Based Train Control (CBTC) systems in urban rail transit.
-The article\cite{ref6} investigates the Automatic Train Coupling (ATC) system and introduces the SBDist system, which provides direct communication and ranging between trains.
-The Terrestrial Trunked Radio (TETRA) is introduced for T2T communication, and channel measurements are performed near the 450 MHz band\cite{ref7}.
-Long Term Evolution Vehicle-to-Everything (LTE-V2X) is used for T2T communication, named LTE-T2T, and the Q-learning algorithm is applied to optimize the age of information (AoI)\cite{ref8}.
-Most of the existing researches do not consider the diversity of future railway communication scenarios.
-In addition, most of the off-network use cases in FRMCS have strict latency, data rate, and reliability requirements.
-The assumptions of existing researches are too ideal and do not rigorously discuss whether the communication technologies satisfy the requirements of these use cases.